DeveloperMetrics/deployment-frequency/README.md

 # Deployment Frequency
-What: A GitHub Action to roughly calculate DORA deployment frequency.
-This is not meant to be an exhaustive calculation, but we are able to fairly close for [insert analyzed percentage of scans]% of workflows.
-Why: our [insights](https://samlearnsazure.blog/2022/08/23/my-insights-about-measuring-dora-devops-metrics-and-how-you-can-learn-from-my-mistakes/) showed that most applications don't need exhaustive DORA analysis - a high level, order of magnitude result is accurate for most workloads.
+A GitHub Action to roughly calculate DORA deployment frequency.
+This is not meant to be an exhaustive calculation, but we are able to approximate fairly close for most  of workflows.
+Why?
+Our [insights](https://samlearnsazure.blog/2022/08/23/my-insights-about-measuring-dora-devops-metrics-and-how-you-can-learn-from-my-mistakes/) indicated that many applications don't need exhaustive DORA analysis - a high level, order of magnitude result is accurate for most workloads.

 ## Current Calculation:
 - Get the last 100 workflows